lskatz/lskScripts/README.md

    at /home/lkatz/bin/lyve_splitgbk.pl line 23.
 ====
 phylovizFilePrep.pl
-Unknown option: h
 Usage: /home/lkatz/bin/phylovizFilePrep.pl -i infile.fasta -o out.phyloviz
- where the first sequence is a reference sequence at /home/lkatz/bin/phylovizFilePrep.pl line 19.
+ where the first sequence is a reference sequence at /home/lkatz/bin/phylovizFilePrep.pl line 20.
 ====
 sortFastq.pl
-Created tempdir /tmp/main.9795.mXgCQ
+Created tempdir /tmp/main.10144.Jgkhf
 Allows for better compression of reads by sorting them.
 Uses smalt under the hood.
 CGP fast assembly for an assembler.
   Usage: /home/lkatz/bin/sortFastq.pl [-r reference.fasta] < reads.fastq | gzip -c > sorted.fastq.gz
   -r reference.fasta If not supplied, then the reads will be assembled to create one.